cgat-developers/ruffus/doc/tutorials/simple_tutorial/step2.rst

 ************************************
 @transform
 ************************************
-    Let us start with the simplest case where a pipeline stage consists of a single job with one *input*, one *output*, and an optional number of extra parameters:
+    Let us start with the simplest pipeline with a single *input* data file **transform**\ed into a single *output* file.
+We will add some arbitrary extra parameters as well.

-    The :ref:`@transform <decorators.transform>` decorator tells Ruffus that task function **transforms** each and every piece of input data into a new output.
+    The :ref:`@transform <decorators.transform>` decorator tells Ruffus that this task function **transforms** each and every piece of input data into a corresponding output.

         In other words, inputs and outputs have a **1 to 1** relationship.